TRAVEL INSURANCE INFO

 Before a trip, remember to check with your:

 ●credit card company, to see what kind of travel insurance benefits they might cover.
 I used to have one that just covered lost luggage.
-Last year I heard about the Chase Sapphire club, which has great travel benefits, and signed up for it.
+Last year I heard about the Chase Sapphire card, which has great travel benefits, and signed up for it.
 I just paid for a package trip with it for my husband and me and it will cover both of us.
 Check it out.

-●your health insurance, to see whether they cover you when you travel and to find out what you need to do to file a claim.
+●your health insurance, to see whether it covers you when you travel and to find out what you need to do to file a claim.
 Once I was very sick in Quebec City, Canada, with a hideous flu that I picked up during my prior stop in NYC.
 My hotel there, the Hilton Quebec, had a wonderful doctor on their desk list and he actually came to the room!
 He prescribed antibiotics and ordered them from a pharmacy that delivered!
 I was truly amazed.
 I did keep receipts, and my insurance wound up paying for almost everything.

-I have made a one-sheet file in my computer where I keep all this information.
-I update it once a year, print it out and carry it with me when I travel.
+I have made a one-page file in my computer where I keep all this information.
+I update it once a year, print it out, and carry it with me when I travel.
 It helps me understand what additional insurance I need to purchase.
 Also, I decided a while ago to self-insure, meaning I don’t usually insure my trips unless they are too costly for me to take a loss on.
 So far, I’m ahead of the game.

 Do I really need travel insurance?

 Everything you ever wanted to know about travel insurance 1